artbrock/holochain_docs/Holochain-Development-Introduction.md

     $ cd myHolochainApp
     $ git clone https://github.com/metacurrency/holoSkel.git .
     ```
+> What do I have?
-    These files contain a simple chat `app`, suitable as a starting point for developing your own `app`, and all scripts necessary for running and testing.
+  * These files contain the source code files for a simple chat `app`.
+This is a suitable starting point for developing a new holochain app.
+  * Scripts for running, testing and distributing your holochain app.

 There is a skeleton/example Holochain App at https://github.com/metacurrency/holoSkel.